Laplace comparison on K\"ahler Ricci flow and convergence: Introduction

 {\it Hamilton-Tian conjecture (\cite{Ti:1} p35).
 As $t \to \infty$, the manifolds (M, g(t)) in \eqref{krf} converge (at least in a subsequence) to a shrinking K\"ahler Ricci soliton, except on a set with at least co-dimension 4 singularities.}

 As mentioned above, this conjecture was confirmed in complex dimensions 2 and 3 in \cite{CW:1} and \cite{TZz:1} respectively.
 In the higher dimension cases, several years ago, two substantial papers \cite{CW:4} and \cite{Ba:1} have appeared where solutions to the Hamilton-Tian conjecture are presented.
-However, there are some arguments in these papers which seem to be challenging for us, more specifically, we thought that the key assumptions in the induction process in these papers need further clarification for its validity.
-We refer the readers to the Appendix for details.
+See also Section 4.
 In a more recent paper \cite{WZ2}, another interesting path to this conjecture is presented, based on two ingredients.
 The first one is the lower bound of the Bergman functions for \eqref{krf} proven in \cite{Zhkw}, based on \cite{LS}.
 The other is the Kodaira embedding of $M$ into $CP^N$ by sections of holomorphic line bundles.
 It appears that the co-dimension 4 property of the singular set still needs a little extra work except for the K\"ahler Einstein case.

 Most recently in \cite{CMT:1}, certain convergence properties for manifolds whose Ricci curvature is in the Kato class are presented, including volume convergence and metric cone property.
 For compact manifolds, their condition actually includes the a priori bound that $|Ric|^2$ is in the Kato class in \cite{TZq2}.
 On p2641, line 5, results in two cited papers [62] and [67] (\cite{Kas} and \cite{KuSh} here) were used to justify the convergence of the Dirichlet energy under Gromov-Hausdorff convergence.
 However the main results in these two cited papers require either Lipschitz convergence or Ricci curvature being bounded from below by a constant.
 These conditions are not available in the Kato class setting.
 So the subsequent results involving convergence of heat kernels and distance, such as Proposition 2.12, seem unavailable yet.
 In any case, the authors wrote that the co-dimension of the singular set of the limit space was not determined c.f. p4 in \cite{CMT:1}.
 See also Remark \ref{rmk1} below.